sitingren/DigitalWallet/README.md

  More generally, the program can extend to any degree's social networks.

-`antifraud.py` file mainly implements the following tasks:
+The `antifraud.py` file mainly implements the following tasks:

 1. Build "friends network" based on payment data in `batch_payment.txt`.
 The "friends network" is an undirected graph, each node represents an user, and each edge represents a payment between two users.
 Hashmap (Dictionary in python) is used as the data structure for storing the "friends network".
 The key is a userID and the value is a set of its neighbors' userIDs.

 2. Extract payment information from `stream_payment.txt`.
 The fields in the payment record we only care about is IDs of users making/receiving the payment.
 So `time`, `amount` and `message` fields are ignored.
 All payment information is stored in a list.
 Each payment is represented as a tuple (`userID1`, `userID2`).

+3. For each payment record, check whether one user can reach the other user within max_degree steps.
+BFS is used to implement the fraud detection algorithm.
+If one user is outside the "friends network" (has no payment record before, not a key in hashmap) or cannot reach the other user within max_degree steps, then this payment is unverified.

 ##Ideas of additional features